kbooker79/EAGLE/nested_eagle/ursa/README.md

 conda create -y -n wxvx -c ufs-community -c paul.madden wxvx -c conda-forge --override-channels
 ```

+Then, simply activate the environments by running `conda activate eagle` or `conda activate wxvx`

-Note: These commands work on Ursa and may require tweaking for other machines.
+Note: These commands currently work on Ursa and may require tweaking for other machines.